SESYNC-ci/syllabi/docs/_posts/2017-07-18-summer-institute.md

 {{ page.startdate | date: "%A, %B %-d, %Y" }}
 {% endif %}

+Plus an optional day for basic R training on Monday, July 17.

 <!-- The next block displays the address and links to a map showing directions. -->

 {% if page.latlng %}
 **Where:**

 {{ page.address }}

 Get directions with